foxnewsnetwork/foxyam/README.markdown

 1. Scrap needs to be not as heavy as it currently is as even retrieving some 50 emails from gmail crashes my system
 2. Setup resque to handle scrap requests (as in rework scrap so that it happens as a background process automatically)
 3. refine filing system for income emails, still need automation
-4. more interactor tests
 5. negotiation show page, fix the t(:need_buyer) junk
-7. finalize negotiation button and page
+6. finalize negotiation button and page
-8. permission system
+7. permission system
-9. negotiation #mark dead
+8. negotiation #mark dead
-11. request quote implementation
+9. request quote implementation
-12. rework negotiations?buyer seller and offers
-14. user account show page
+11. user account show page
-15. site preferences show page
+12. site preferences show page
-16. email preferences show page
+13. email preferences show page
-17. Move all the controllers and interactors into the fox_yam namespace
-18. Implement a gmail scrapping off of resque requests
+15. Implement a gmail scrapping off of resque requests
-22. favicon.ico
+16. favicon.ico
-25. footer
+17. footer
-26. cookiecrumbs links need to be properly linked up
+18. cookiecrumbs links need to be properly linked up
-27. anon_listings and anon_wishlists
+19. anon_listings and anon_wishlists
-28. fork listing
+20. fork listing
-29. connect in email and notify people after making new listing
+21. connect in email and notify people after making new listing
-30. bug reports model, controllers, and whatnot
+22. bug reports model, controllers, and whatnot
-31. offer show
+23. upgrade to 4.1
+24. work in pagination

 Tasks
 =
+Tuesday May 6
++ offer show
++ finalize negotiation into contract
++ negotiation finalize deal

 Monday May 5
 - negotiation make offer (split up FoxYam::Negotiations::SellOffers::Interactor and make it also generate an email)
-+ negotiation show issue and offer consistency
+- negotiation show issue and offer consistency
-+ finalize negotiation into contract
-+ negotiation finalize deal

 Friday May 2